 The Buffybot is obsessed with Spike, chipper about slaying and much friendlier than the real Buffy, if socially awkward.

-The Doctor of Doctor Who is an example of a Cloud Cuckoo Lander that managed to be pretty damn good at what he does, but nevertheless retained his disdain for mundane things like reason and reality, even in his more serious regenerations (One and Seven in particular), with regenerations like Four and Eleven constantly breaking the Cloud Cuckoo Lander scale.
-A lot of it is Obfuscating Stupidity to fool his enemies, but most is because he just operates on a different level than everyone else.
-This could be justified by being a Time Lord, a civilisation that had been making the fabric of time and space their bitch for millions of years before the Doctor was born, except numerous episodes demonstrate that even other Time Lords find him weird.
+The Doctor of Doctor Who is an example of a Cloud Cuckoo Lander that managed to be pretty damn good at what they do, but nevertheless retained their disdain for mundane things like reason and reality, even in their more serious regenerations (One, Seven and Twelve in particular), with regenerations like Four and Eleven constantly breaking the Cloud Cuckoo Lander scale.
+A lot of it is Obfuscating Stupidity to fool their enemies, but most is because they just operate on a different level than everyone else.
+This could be justified by being a Time Lord, a civilisation that had been making the fabric of time and space their bitch for millions of years before the Doctor was born, except numerous episodes demonstrate that even other Time Lords find them weird.

 The Big Finish Doctor Who audio drama Caerdroia has the Eighth Doctor develop a literal split personality, and his Cloud Cuckoolander side (substantial enough to begin with) gets its own body.
 The most normal personality says he "doesn't even seem to be living in the real world", and therefore attempts to deny usually being the same person as he is.